Alaska WIndjammer Kites

 Above: kite travel; warm water, board shorts, and steady wind at sunset in Cape Hatteras, North Carolina.

-Kiting opens up a world of possibile places to go because the gear is compact and easy to travel with.
-A complete kit fits in a 140cm roller kiteboard bag without going over airline weight limits.
+Kiting opens up a world of possible places to go because the gear is compact and easy to travel with.
+A complete kit fits in a 140cm roller kiteboard bag without going over airline size or weight limits.

 How Do I Learn?